 Anxiety disorders, depression, bipolar disorder, trauma, ADHD, and other psychiatric disorders frequently coincide with an individual’s substance abuse.
-These co-occurring disorders may have developed as a result of drug and alcohol use, or may have been a factor in why an individual began using in the first place.
+These co-occurring disorders may have developed as a result of drug and alcohol use or may have been a factor in why an individual began using in the first place.
 Regardless of when the disorder manifests, it’s crucial that they be addressed during substance abuse treatment in order to give clients the best chance at long-term recovery.
-Otherwise, clients risk returning to their communities without tools to deal with any underlying mental health disorders, and may find themselves turning to drugs or alcohol as a way to self-medicate.
+Otherwise, clients risk returning to their communities without tools to deal with any underlying mental health disorders and may find themselves turning to opiates, alcohol, or other drugs as a way to self-medicate.

 Some of the modalities used in our dual-diagnosis clinical program include:

 - Cognitive Behavioral Therapy (CBT)